Recovery At Home

 At the time your pet is discharged from the hospital, you will meet with a technician who will go through your written post-op instructions and answer any other questions that you may have.
-In addition, a technician will call you the day after your discharge to see how your pet is doing.
+In addition, a technician will call you the day after discharge to see how your pet is doing.

 In most cases, your pet will be hospitalized for one night after surgery.
-Some patients may require a longer stay based on the type of surgery and pet’s condition post-op.
+Some patients may require a longer stay based on the type of surgery and your pet’s condition post-op.